miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made Strauss give Fae Charm and Isaac Pearl or money when in basic.
 +Modified Ocean House diary and Lily's photo textures to fit text.
 Modified placeholder names of four upgrade books and lowered a value.
-Removed some keys after use and fixed some item drop and sell flags.
+Corrected shown armor ratings and fixed some item drop and sell flags.
 Fixed graphics of baton, VV photo, business cards and Gary's tapes.
 Made sarcophagus key and clothes not stashable and fixed drop sounds.
 Fixed the same-objects-in-inventory-and-containers-not-visible bug.